-- → 7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon Stock (HCS) forest.
-HCVs and HCS forests in the managed area are identified and protected or enhanced. - → 7.12.2 (C) HCVs, HCS forests and other conservation areas are identified as follows: b) Any new land clearing (in existing plantations or new plantings) after 15 November 2018 is preceded by an HCV-HCS assessment, using the HCSA Toolkit and the HCV-HCSA Assessment Manual.
-This will include stakeholder consultation and take into account wider landscape-level considerations. - The Integrated HCV-HCSA assessment "is a participatory process for identifying social and environmental values which need to be conserved in production landscapes."
-The assessment allows for the identification of HCV areas and HCS forests and peatlands present in the landscape, and management and monitoring recommendations about how they can best be protected, in collaboration with Affected Communities. - The assessment report compiles social and environmental findings based on evidence gathered from field studies, interviews, participatory mapping, satellite imagery analysis, etc. and interpreted through the lenses of the HCV and HCS approaches. - Integrated HCV-HCSA assessments must be led by an assessor with an ALS licence, followed by quality control by the HCVN Assessor Licensing Scheme.
+Integrated High Conservation Value-High Carbon Stock Approach (HCV-HCSA) Assessment b) Any new land clearing (in existing plantations or new plantings) after 15 November 2018 is preceded by an HCV-HCS assessment, using the HCSA Toolkit and the HCV-HCSA Assessment Manual.
+This will include stakeholder consultation and take into account wider landscape-level considerations. - The Integrated HCV-HCSA assessment "is a participatory process to identify environmental and social values that need to be in production landscapes."
+41 The assessment allows for the identification of HCV areas and HCS forests and peatlands present in the landscape, and management and monitoring recommendations about how they can best be protected, in collaboration with Affected Communities. - The assessment report compiles social and environmental findings based on evidence gathered from field studies, interviews, participatory mapping, satellite imagery analysis, etc. and interpreted through the lenses of the HCV and HCS approaches. - Integrated HCV-HCSA assessments must be led by an assessor with an ALS licence, followed by quality control by the HCVN Assessor Licensing Scheme.